 Badges that have been lost or stolen must immediately be reported to the Airport Badging Office.
-If the badge is discovered lost or stolen after business hours, the employee shall report such discovery to their immediate supervisor or manager.
-The immediate supervisor or manager shall contact the Airport Security Manager immediately at (505) 699-2403.
+If the badge is discovered lost or stolen after business hours must notify Airport Securityat (505) 699-2403.

 10.6 Prohibited Items

 No person shall possess an unauthorized prohibited item in the Sterile Area.